fac30/api-project--egbie-ollie/README.md

 Next run the html file called **secretKeyGenerator.html** either by live search or by opening it up in the browser.
-It should look like this after you entering a name or a string and then requesting a secret key:
+It should look like this:

 ### Generator session key page